5/6/2025

 speaker

-Our next question comes in line of Kevin McCurdy with Pickering Energy Partners.
+Thank you.
+Our next question comes from the line of Kevin McCurdy with Pickering Energy Partners.
 Your line is now open.

 speaker

-And good morning.
-Good morning, Travis and Kase.
-In past cycles, Dimeback has been a consolidator and has taken advantage of M&A opportunities, you know, taking back to the COVID years.
+Hey, good morning.
+Good morning, Travis and Dave.
+In past cycles, Diamondback has been a consolidator and has taken advantage of M&A opportunities, you know, taken back to the COVID years.
 Is that different this time?
-I know that Double Eagle was the last coveted undeveloped position in the Midland Basin.
-But are there other ways that you guys are kind of thinking about taking advantage of industry distress on the M&A front?
+I know that Double Eagle was the last coveted undeveloped position in the Midland Basin, but are there other ways that you guys are kind of thinking about taking advantage of industry distress on the M&A front?

 speaker

 Yeah, Kevin, I mean, that's a good question.
-We've obviously been very busy over the last over the last year and a half with Endeavour and Double Eagle.
+We've obviously been very busy over the last year and a half with Endeavor and Double Eagle.
 You know, those are two premier, premier assets that in our mind, you know, wouldn't be available in a more volatile environment.
-So we're fortunate that we took advantage and consolidated those two when we could.
-I think, you know, I think we're in the period right now where there's so much noise and volatility that not a lot gets done.
-You know, I think we have to be very patient on our side.
-I think we're very focused on reducing our share count and getting, you know, the best of it.
-So anything that we would look at would have to be extremely, extremely cheap.
-And I just don't think we're there yet today.
+So we're fortunate that we took advantage and and consolidated those two when we could.
+I think we're in the period right now where there's so much noise and volatility that not a lot gets done.
+I think we have to be very patient on our side.
+I think we're very focused on reducing our share count and getting our debt paid down a little bit.
+So anything that we would look at would have to be extremely, extremely cheap, and I just don't think we're there yet today.

 speaker